megacoder/generic-prettyprinter/README.md

 generic-prettyprinter
 =====================

-Trivial prettyprinters for lots of kinds of files.
-Really easy to extend.
+o	Displays a variety of files in a canonical form. o	Trivial prettyprinters for lots of kinds of files. o	Really easy to extend.